MateuszKubuszok/pipez/README.md

 .convert(user)
 ```

-for us letting us forget writing all this dump, error-prone boilerplate code ourselves!
+letting us forget about writing all this dumb, error-prone boilerplate code ourselves!

 > `Converter` is a demonstration how Pipez can be used to implement something similar to Chimney's `Transformer`.